Air pollution solutions are critical for healthy living in China.

 Before opening the windows to ventilate your home or going outside you should check the AQI and PM2.5 numbers on one of the many China apps for air quality.

-Be sure, however, to ensure you have good ventilation when cooking or heating water with gas inside.
+Be sure, however, to ensure you have good ventilation when you use gas for cooking or heating inside!

 A study conducted by a team of researchers from the Harvard school of Public health, Hong Kong's City University and other institutions indicated that a four-week daily B vitamin supplement program limited the negative health effects of exposure to PM2.5 pollution.